vikasburman/flairjs/docs/content/guides.md

 [Attributes Based Programming](#/guides/attributes-based-programming)
 ----------------------------

 The ability to fully describe a class using metadata is a key element of Flair.
-Using the available [Reflector](#/api/reflector) API, advance programming designs can be achieved, which otherwise is limited via native reflection available in JavaScript.
+Using the available [Reflector](#/api/reflector) API, advance programming designs can be achieved, which otherwise is limited via native reflection support available in JavaScript.
 A lot of [inbuilt attributes](#/guides/aop/inbuilt-attributes) are available and you are free to build custom attributes to further qualify the behavior of your classes by creating a new attribute deriving from [Attribute](#/api/attribute) class.

 [Dependency Injection](#/guides/dependency-injection)